 Also, it sets aside $10 billion in funding to be made by community financial institutions; insured depository institutions with consolidated assets of less than $10 billion; credit unions with consolidated assets of less than $10 billion; and farm credit system institutions with assets of less than $10 billion.

 Finally, it directs the SBA to prioritize under-served communities and issue guidance addressing barriers to access to capital for under-served communities.

 The second draw PPP loan application form appears here.

 The new PPP statutes change the tax accounting.
 Here’s a blog post at our CPA firm website that explains: How Taxes Work for PPP Loans.

 If a borrower does get another PPP loan, probably it makes sense to look at this blog post: How You Should Have Done Your PPP Loan.
 In retrospect, many borrowers should have handled their original PPP loans differently.

-The proposed bill from Senator Rubio appears here: Continuing Small Business Recovery and Paycheck Protection Program Act.
+The full Covid 19 relieft bill appears here: Continuing Small Business Recovery and Paycheck Protection Program Act.